 Sadly, this potential for a renewed USA was de-railed with the January 2021 technocratic coup which I showcased in a variety of places.

-The questions remain: Do patriotic forces sensitive to the onset of a fascist world order understand the dynamics of history to properly navigate through the coming battles in order to restore the better traditions of the USA before chaos sends humanity back to a pre-revolutionary feudal era?
+The questions remain: Do patriotic forces sensitive to the onset of a fascist world order understand the dynamics of history to properly navigate through the coming battles in order to restore the better traditions of the USA before chaos sends humanity back to a per-revolutionary feudal era?
 Is there enough moral and intellectual substance within the USA to understand, let alone revive Lincoln’s system before a global catastrophe befalls us?
 This remains to be seen.